Occupational Therapy (M.S.)

 Academic Standards and Policies

 In order to be awarded a MS in Occupational Therapy from UNH, students must maintain an overall GPA of 3.0 and earn a minimum of B- in all required occupational therapy courses, and may not earn more than 8 credits of B- in OT courses (700 level or above).
-Students must pass all level I fieldwork requirements and receive a passing criterion score on the American Occupational Therapy Association Fieldwork Performance Evaluation for the Occupational Therapist in both 12-week Level II fieldwork experiences.
-Students must meet professional behavioral standards, which are explained in detail in the OT Department Policy and Procedure Manual, provided to all occupational therapy students during their first semester.
+Students must also pass all competency (practical) exams as part of OT courses, pass all level I fieldwork requirements and receive a passing criterion score on the American Occupational Therapy Association Fieldwork Performance Evaluation for the Occupational Therapist in both 12-week Level II fieldwork experiences.

 Because curriculum review and revision is undertaken annually, occupational therapy faculty work closely with students during academic advising sessions and share information about any policy and requirement changes during registration periods as well as throughout the academic year.
 Students are expected to take an active role in verifying expectations and requirements and should check with their departmental advisers each September for updated policies and requirements.
 Program requirements and policies for retention in the major are posted annually in the OT Department Policy and Procedure Manual, which is available on the OT department’s organization site on MyCourses.

 Students participate in a variety of off-campus and fieldwork experiences throughout the course of study and are covered with basic personal liability insurance through UNH for all practical components of the curriculum.
 Students are responsible for transportation to fieldwork sites and other off-campus learning experiences.
-Students are responsible for meeting the health and criminal record clearances established by their fieldwork sites and off-campus learning sites.
+Students are responsible for meeting the health and criminal record/background clearances established by their fieldwork sites and off-campus learning sites.
 Proof of immunization such as poliomyelitis, rubella, H1N1, and hepatitis B may also be required.
-For Level II fieldwork, health insurance and a physical examination, including a tuberculin test, are required.
+For Level I and II fieldwork, health insurance and a physical examination, including a tuberculin test, are required.
 All fieldwork experiences are scheduled in centers approved by the Department of Occupational Therapy and with whom active Memoranda of Understanding with UNH exist.

 After successfully completing all Level II fieldwork requirements and academic work, students are awarded a Master of Science Degree in Occupational Therapy.
 They are then eligible to sit for the National Board Certification Examination in Occupational Therapy (NBCOT).
-Consistent with NBCOT expectations, students must sit for the certification examination within two years of completion of coursework and fieldwork.
+Consistent with NBCOT expectations, students must sit for the certification examination within three years of completion of coursework and fieldwork.
 A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination and/or obtain state licensure.

 Code | Title | Credits |